gennyble/wikarden/home.md

 [garden-history]: https://maggieappleton.com/garden-history

 *The garden is still being designed and built- there is a lot {todo}- so there is not much here yet.
-The design and structure of this plot is a copy of the {!XXIIVV wiki} which I really do adore.
-I hope the design will diverge as this little place ages.
+The design and structure of this plot has taken heavy inspiration from {!XXIIVV wiki} which is a place I really do adore.
 You can read more about here, {here | meta}.*

 [XXIIVV wiki]: https://wiki.xxiivv.com/site/home.html